Revelation TV

-Revelation TV is a UK Protestant Christian television channel started by Howard and Lesley Conder in 2003.
+Revelation TV is a UK Protestant Christian Zionist television channel started by Howard and Lesley Conder in 2003.
 It broadcasts on Freesat channel 692, Freeview HD channel 264, Sky channel 581, the Roku box and is also available online on iOS and Android devices, Apple TV, Samsung and LG Smart TVs.
 The channel is based in Spain, with a small studio and office in England.

 History

 Howard Conder (an ex-Jehovah's Witness) and his wife Lesley began the TV station in 2003 by forming a private company and remortgaging their home to put their own money into it.
 They built trust with their viewership and know their most ardent viewers by name.

 Between 2004 and 2014, the station was censured five times by Ofcom, for homophobic comments made on air, and for graphic depiction of aborted fetuses in an item aired before a children's programme.
 In a 2007 interview with The Guardian, Howard Conder said that the regulator Ofcom had received complaints from viewers about the channel's views of homosexuality.

 In 2007, following the lifting of Ofcom restrictions, the channel was allowed to ask for funds on air.

 On 10 February 2010, American evangelist Justin Peters was interviewed live on Revelation TV.
 Peters is an outspoken critic of the Word of Faith movement and, during the interview, mentioned several prominent proponents of this doctrine by name such as Benny Hinn, Creflo Dollar and Kenneth Copeland.
 The programme was taken off-air before its scheduled end time, due to concerns that making accusations against specific individuals who were not present breached Ofcom rules on fairness.
 Lesley Conder criticised Peters the following morning, but the incident was widely discussed online.

 On 1 December 2011 evangelist and preacher Jacob Prasch announced on his website that he had left Revelation TV after the channel began broadcasting a weekly Jesse Duplantis show.
 Prasch accused Duplantis of being a heterodox preacher of the Word of Faith doctrine.
 Presenter Bob Mitchell subsequently also left, and Prophetic Witness Movement International also pulled out of the station.

 The channel moved to Spain in 2010.
 As of 2012, Revelation TV had a permanent television studio base in Spain.
 An underground car park space was converted into a new television studio, from which several programmes are now transmitted.